mondiriariana/libraryManager/README.md

 ## 2. Dependencies

+ps: in the pom.xml check that the version of java you are using matches the version indicated in the pom.xml.
+This project uses version 21.
+You might have to downgrade depeding on what you use.

 The project relies on these following dependencies. spring-boot-starter-security, spring-security-test and thymeleaf-extras-springsecurity6 are relevant can be excluded if you are not interested in having the login homepage.
 Make sure you use the appropriate version that can be checked at on [npm website](https://www.npmjs.com/)
 ```bash